 I was actually happy to have the puppies because most people who came into the shelter asked for puppies who would grow into small dogs.
 While he was basking in the glow of his largesse, he said he wouldn’t be giving me their papers because the dogs would be spayed or neutered anyway.
 I nodded that we didn’t really need the papers and thanked him for the puppies and my door stop.

 He finished signing the release and left without making any “donation” except the puppies.
 We took them to the back for their immunizations and worming.
 I took the frog to the storeroom after realizing the underside included large iron male genitalia.

 In a conversation that night with one of my sisters, Joanne, who lives in another city, I mentioned the poodle puppies.
-She said her artist friend Mandy was looking for a small dog as a companion for Scalawag, a dog she had adopted from us.
-I asked her to call Mandy and tell her the choices.
+She said her artist friend Betsy was looking for a small dog as a companion for Scalawag, a dog she had adopted from us.
+I asked her to call Betsy and tell her the choices.
 She called back to say her friend wanted the black male puppy.

-Some months later, Mandy called me.
+Some months later, Betsy called me.
 She and her two dogs had moved to another state to be with her mother who was ill.
 She had named the new puppy “Edgar Allen Poco,” a reference both to the black raven of Edgar Allen Poe’s poem and the tininess (poco) of Edgar.

 She told me how much she loved Edgar and Scalawag, who got along well with each other.
 Then she said, “Didn’t you tell me Edgar was a teacup poodle?”

 “Yes, of course.
 The man who gave them to us raises teacup poodles.”